LukeM1aa/milestone-project-one/README.md

 Where possible:

 - **Responsive sizing** so text remains readable on all devices
-- **Scable units (e.g. rem/em)** so users can resize text in their browser without breaking layout
+- **Scalable units (e.g. rem/em)** so users can resize text in their browser without breaking layout

-*Further accessibility best practises are considered in styling and layout to ensure inclusive design.*
+*Further accessibility best practices are considered in styling and layout to ensure inclusive design.*

 #### Imagery